-The Holy Month of Ramadan starts at the end of May this year.
+The Holy Month of Ramadan is starting soon.
 This is a sacred month for Muslims around the world as we observe fast from dawn till sunset.
-Here are some easy tips for to get yourself ready for the month.
+Here are some easy tips on getting ready for Ramadan to get the best out of this blessed month.

 Be sure to enter the Holy Month with the right mind set.
 Fasting in the long days of summer requires discipline, patience and resilience.
 Prepare your mind by reading the Quran, listening to podcasts/lectures from learned scholars and attending gatherings to prepare yourself.
 Remind yourself of the virtues and benefits of fasting in Ramadan.